-The examples shown for the AGI commands will include both Lisp examples and examples from Python using the actr.py module included with the tutorial.
-That Python module provides functions for accessing the remote versions of the ACT-R commands and uses named parameters in Python where keyword parameters are used in Lisp.
-The actual remote syntax is as shown in the description, but the Python functions are "hiding" the details of that to hopefully make it easier to use.
+The examples shown for the AGI commands will include both Lisp examples and examples from Python using the actr.py module included with the tutorial when there is a corresponding function in that module.
+That Python module only provides functions for accessing the remote versions of the ACT-R commands that are needed for the tutorial and uses named parameters in Python where keyword parameters are used in Lisp.
+The actual remote syntax is as shown in the description, but the Python functions often hide some of the details to hopefully make it easier to use.
+If you are using the actr.py module from the tutorial and would like to call other remote commands, the call_command function provided can be used to call any remote command in ACT-R and is described below in the other commands section.